-School meals have an average price tag of 6 400 SEK per year and person, the cost covering food, personnel and transportation.
+School meals have an average price tag of 6 700 SEK per year and person, the cost covering ingredients, personnel and transportation.
 The meals are financed via local tax.
-The cost of ingredients in an average meal is about 10 SEK.

 The municipalities are responsible for the school lunches, and the local catering organisation can be designed in various ways.
 In many schools the food is prepared in the schools own kitchen.
 However, many municipalities have large, centralized catering kitchens and the food is transported to each school, warm or cooled for later heating.

 Meal production can be operated by the municipality or by a purchased contractor.
 The National Food Agency issues recommendations for school meals; considering ingredients as well as time of serving, meal environment and how to involve students in the meal service.